Many people believe that art depicting the natural world is passé, but…

 JUST by displaying it in our homes.

 I take a different approach to nature art and environment subjects.

-I invite you to reflect on the delicate beauty that still exists, and strive to protect and revive it.
+I invite you to reflect on the delicate beauty that dwells around you, and strive to protect and revive it.

 Discover eclectic art that moves you and enliven your space with:

 Sprinkle your space with art that provokes dialogue and inspires action.

-They say any nature-related subjects in art have become blah-blah, archaic, outdated.
+They say any nature-related subjects in art have become archaic, outdated.
 I’ll contradict them with my story.

 I grew up in a grey and dusty communist neighborhood of Bucharest, Romania.
 (Imagine an aerial view of tall 10-story identical grey buildings, boxed in endless rows, separated by asphalt streets and anemic patches of green space.
 Quite an inspiration for a future artist, eh?)